williamcioffi/egsocial/docs/readme.md

 ageclass_tmp[which(years_since_1calf >= -1)] <- "A"
 ```

-Next we set up some provisional lactating and calf categories based on the behavior column in dat.
+Next we set up some provisional lactating and calf categories based on the behavior column in `dat`.
 These are going to be adjusted and filled in later.
-Calfs

 ```r